constellation-app/constellation/CoreScriptingView/src/au/gov/asd/tac/constellation/views/scripting/docs/scripting-view.md

 Every user action in Constellation is designed to be a disposable operation (generally on the graph) called a plugin.
-The Scripting View provides the ability to run any plugin available to CONSTELLATION using the provided utilities object.
+The Scripting View provides the ability to run any plugin available to Constellation using the provided utilities object.
 The utilities object provides two ways to run a plugin: